Can Dogs Eat Cucumber? – Itsaboutdog

 Anything beneficial in nature loses its benefits if not used in moderation.
 Mindful feeding is of the essence when it comes to feeding your pet food meant for humans.

-Keep track of the recommended size and do not exceed it.
+Please keep track of the recommended size and do not exceed it.
 Remember that these foods are only supplements as occasional treats and cannot be made a permanent addition to your dog’s diet.

 Can My Dog Eat Cucumbers Every Day?

-No. Dog food is proven to be a complete mix of nutrients required for a dog’s wellbeing.
+No. Dog food is proven to be a complete mix of nutrients required for a dog’s well-being.
 Human food can be occasionally fed to dogs as a treat but can never replace a meal or become a permanent addition.

 Daily consumption of veggies and fruits is healthy for humans because our digestive system is capable of breaking them down.